Also known as: Arjun Tree, White Marudah, Kakubha

 What are the side effects of Arjuna?

 Arjuna should be used with caution alongside conventional cardiac medications (beta-blockers, calcium channel blockers, antihypertensives, digoxin), as it may potentiate their effects and require dose adjustment under medical supervision.
-Not recommended as a sole treatment for serious cardiac conditions -- should complement, not replace, conventional cardiac care.
+Not recommended as a sole treatment for serious cardiac conditions — should complement, not replace, conventional cardiac care.
 Its astringent nature may cause constipation in Vata-predominant individuals.
 Use with caution in cases of severe bradycardia (slow heart rate).
 Pregnant and breastfeeding women should use only under practitioner guidance.
 May lower blood pressure; those with hypotension should monitor closely.
-When taken appropriately for your constitution, side effects are generally minimal.
+When taken appropriately for the constitution, side effects are generally minimal.

 Which dosha type benefits most from Arjuna?